skyvers/Aged-care/readme.md

   - Click here to [download and install JDK 8](https://adoptopenjdk.net/installation.html)
   - Install an OpenJDK 8 version from [AdoptOpenJDK](https://adoptopenjdk.net/installation.html?variant=openjdk8&jvmVariant=hotspot#x86-32_win-jdk) (or an alternative open JDK of your choice)

 ### 3.3.
-Install and Configue Wildfly Server
+Install and Configure Wildfly Server

-To run our Aged care application, we will need to install and configure for WildFly Server.
+We need an application server to be able to access the application through our browser, for this we will demonstrate using Red Hat's Wildfly application server plugin.
 Skyve apps can be deployed on recent versions of Wildfly (10-20).

 - #### Install Wildfly Server
   You can skip this step if WildFly Server is already installed on your system.